Nam3loc/Next.js_Portfolio/README.md

 ## Contributing

-I was inspired by the JavaScript Mastery.
-I plan to make more changes and make this project more unique.
+I was inspired by JavaScript Mastery.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.